 Social listening being used as a research solution is only one example of the wider value of social media beyond marketing functions.
 Law firms have also had success using social media for recruiting top talent and improving collaboration in global firms.

 Tips for Law Firms on Social Media

 - Keep it simple and remove legal jargon.
 Most readers are business people and they need to be able to understand the information you are providing as quickly and easily as possible.

 - Make it easy for your clients, prospective clients and influencers to share content by including social share buttons.

 - Develop visual content instead of a text-heavy blog post, create a visual representation of legal processes through infographics, images or video

 - Social media messages need to be specifically targeted to relevant audiences.
 Email blasts and simply posting ‘latest news’ content offers little business value, but powerful content with proper context is effective.

 - Be smart with content, Break larger pieces of content into smaller pieces.
-There is a use for longer format but it should not be focus on social media.
+There is a use for the longer format but it should not be a focus on social media.